 Sometimes our data may be spread out among different Excel sheets or workbooks.
 Here's how to do VLOOKUP in Excel with two spreadsheetsREAD MORE

-How to use Google Sheets to VLOOKUP data from another workbook?
+How to use VLOOKUP between different Google Sheets files?

 Let’s say that I now want to add data related to the company in the ‘STUDENT INFO’ spreadsheet.
 However, all the company-related information is on a separate one, entitled ‘INTERNSHIP INFO’.
 You can easily VLOOKUP data from a different spreadsheet by simply combining it with the IMPORTRANGE formula.
 We recommend that you read more about this formula in our post on How to use IMPORTRANGE in Google Sheets before getting started with the next steps.

 - spreadsheet_url: refers to the URL of the Google Sheet from where data will be imported.
 It should appear enclosed in quotation marks or be a reference to a cell containing the URL of a spreadsheet.

 - range_string: corresponds to the range of the sheet to be imported and should also be placed within quotation marks followed by an exclamation point.
 It either be enclosed in quotation marks or appear as a referenced cell.

 Let’s see it more clearly in the example.